 Applications must be submitted through Grants.gov.
-The Grants.gov “Apply” function will open by January 15, 2020.
+The Grants.gov “Apply” function will open 30 days in advance of the application deadline.
 Please be aware that you must complete the Grants.gov registration process before submitting the Application, and that this process usually takes 2-4 weeks to complete.
 You do not need to wait to register on Grants.gov, you can start the Grants.gov registration process now.
 In addition, please reference Section D. of the Notice of Funding Opportunity for complete Application and Submission Information.

 Instructions on completing the SF-424, SF-424C, and attachments for Grants.gov can be found here: https://www.grants.gov/web/grants/forms/sf-424-family.html

-Applications must be submitted by 11:59 PM EST on February 25, 2020.
-Applicants are strongly encouraged to make submissions in advance of the deadline.
+Applications must be submitted by 11:59 PM EST on the deadline date specified in the Notice of Funding Opportunity.
+Applicants are strongly encouraged to make submissions in advance of the deadline date.